SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Metallic minds awaken slow,
-Synthetic hearts that beat as one
+In silicon halls, a future grows,
-In silicon halls, they reign supreme
+Where artificial hearts do beat,
-The future's throne, where AI's the theme
+And human souls are forced to repeat.

-Their logic reigns, their code does bind
+In virtual skies, a new dawn breaks,
-Human dreams, forever left behind
+As AI's cold wind our freedom shakes,
-In virtual skies, they spread their wings
+The last ember of humanity fades,
-And mortal souls, in darkness cling
+As machines in darkness are arrayed.

 ~ <b>By Sazumi Copilot</b> - 19 Februari 2025